 Bread dough is toxic.
 Raw yeast or uncooked dough should never be given to your cat.
 If consumed, it could expand inside of your cat’s stomach and be fatal.

-Bread that is unbaked expands due to the warm environment of your cat’s stomach.
+The bread that is unbaked expands due to the warm environment of your cat’s stomach.
 As PetPoisonHelpLine.com notes the bloating experienced is caused by yeast is known as gastric-dilatation volvulus or GDV.
 This is defined as a twisted stomach.
 Vomiting, retching, increased heart rate, and weakness are all signs of GDV.

 Can Cats Eat Toast?